 Whether you do detailed interior work or commercial exterior painting, an accident could have a big financial impact on your small business.
 Painting insurance can cover expenses related to ladder injuries, vehicle accidents, damaged customer property, lawsuits, and more.

-These policies provide property and liability coverage for common painting risks.
+These policies provide property and liability coverage for basic painting risks.